Jackson-Desync/desync_docs/docs/pages/overview.md

 slug: overview
 ---

-Desync Search is a next-generation Python library engineered for fast, stealthy, and scalable web data extraction.
-It combines low-detectability techniques, massive concurrency, and ease of integration to deliver the best performance and pricing in the market.
+Desync Search is a Python library made to help you extract data from the web at scale quickly, while evading bot detection.
+It combines low-detectability techniques, massive concurrency, and ease of integration to deliver the best performance and pricing on the market.

 **Key Features:**